 Hike Directions: The entire loop follows RED TRIANGLE on WHITE (Stonetown Circular).
 The trail is clearly marked on the entire trail, but there are some woods roads in the area, so just watch for markers.

-0.0 – Walk out of the Stonetown Rec. parking area and cross the street.
-The trail markers are near the guard rail.
+0.0 – Walk out of the Stonetown Rec. parking area via the driveway.
+Look up at the mountain and you might spot a flag pole… you’ll be up there in a bit.
+Cross the street and head to the right, trail markers are near the guard rail.
 The trail parallels the road for a bit before heading away.

 0.7 – Meet up with the Highlands Trail.
-This trail is co-aligned with Stonetown until it leaves on Harrison Mtn, so you will see TEAL DIAMONDS along the route as well.
+This trail is co-aligned with RED TRIANGLE on WHITE (Stonetown Circular) until it leaves on Harrison Mtn, so you will see TEAL DIAMONDS along the route as well.

 Turn LEFT to continue on RED TRIANGLE on WHITE (Stonetown Circular) and head up a steep, rocky climb.